Haplogroup R1b: R1b2 (R-PH155)

 R1b2 is extremely rare and defined by the presence of PH155.
 Living males carrying subclades of R-PH155 have been found in Bahrain, Bhutan, Ladakh, Tajikistan, Turkey, Xinjiang, and Yunnan.
 ISOGG (2022) cites two primary branches: R-M335 (R1b2a) and R-PH200 (R1b2b).

 The defining SNP of R1b2a, M335, was first documented in 2004, when an example was discovered in Turkey, though it was classified at that time as R1b4.
 Other examples of R-M335 have been reported in a sample of Hui from Yunnan, China and in a sample of people from Ladakh, India.

-Notable People
+Notable people

+Royalty

 Spytihněv I, Duke of Bohemia, DNA testing on his remains suggests that his Y-haplogroup was R1b.

-The House of Bourbon, which has ruled as kings in France, Spain, and other European countries, have the R1b1b haplogroup.
+The House of Bourbon, which has ruled as kings in France, Spain, and other European countries, are of the z381 subclade of the R1b-U106/m405 haplogroup.

 DNA testing on several mummies from the 18th dynasty of Egypt found haplogroup R1b.
-The mummy of Tutankhamun had the Y-haplogroup R1b1a2 and the mtDNA haplogroup K. He inherited this Y-haplogroup from his father, the KV55 mummy believed by many to be Akhenaten, and his grandfather, Amenhotep III, whose mummy was found entombed at KV35 with numerous relatives.
+The mummy of Tutankhamun had the Y-haplogroup R1b and the mtDNA haplogroup K. He inherited this Y-haplogroup from his father, the KV55 mummy believed by many to be Akhenaten, and his grandfather, Amenhotep III, whose mummy was found entombed at KV35 with numerous relatives.